IBM/cloudpakfordata-telco-churn-workshop/workshop/admin-guide/README.md

 Provision an instance of DB2 Warehouse on the IBM Cloud.

-Go to `Service Credentials` and click `New credential +`.
-Open `View credentials` and copy the credentials for use later:
+Go to `Service credentials` and click `New credential +`.
+Click the `Copy to clipboard` icon and save the credentials for use later:

 ![Get DB2 Warehouse credentials](../.gitbook/assets/images/dv/dv-get-cloud-db2-credentials.png)